-When the Americans came in 1899, the military government appointed Felix Kimpo as head of the Calivo (covering the present territory of Kalibo, Numancia and Lezo).
-During the election in 1901 he was elected as the president from 1901 to 1903.
-At that time there were 34 towns in the province of Capiz, but these were reduced to 24 towns by a law passed by the civil Commission when it was found out that some towns were incapable of meeting their financial obligations and maintenance.
-So on April 4, 1903, through Act No. 720 of the Philippine Commission, Lezo, along with Numancia, and Banga was annexed to Kalibo for decreased of revenue collections.
+When the Americans arrived in 1899, the military government appointed Felix Kimpo as the leader of the Calivo (which included the current territories of Kalibo, Numancia, and Lezo).
+He was elected president from 1901 to 1903 during the 1901 election.
+There were 34 towns in the province of Capiz at the time, but these were reduced to 24 by a law passed by the Civil Commission after it was discovered that some towns were unable to meet their financial obligations and maintenance.
+So, on April 4, 1903, through Philippine Commission Act No. 720, Lezo, along with Numancia and Banga, was annexed to Kalibo for reduced revenue collections.

-On July 31, 1909, the civil commission passed another law separating Lezo (that includes Numancia) from Kalibo and making Lezo as the seat of government.
-Numancia then, became a barrio of Lezo.
+The civil commission issued Executive Order No. 58 on July 31, 1909, separating Lezo (which included Numancia) from Kalibo and making Lezo the seat of government.
+Numancia was later incorporated into the municipality of Lezo.

-In 1911, the first municipal election was held and Cipriano Fernandez was elected Presidente Municipal until 1913 and re-elected for another term, but failed to finish his term due to his suspension.
-Marcos B. Cochiengco was appointed as the new Presidente Municipal by the Provincial Board of Aklan and has served until 1918.
+The first municipal election was held in 1911, and Cipriano Fernandez was elected Presidente Municipal until 1913, when he was re-elected but suspended for another term.
+Marcos B. Cochiengco was appointed by the Provincial Board as the new Presidente Municipal, and he served until 1918.

 The seat of government was transferred to Numancia by Executive Order No. 17 of the Series of 1920 and Act No. 3086 of the Philippine Legislature on March 16, 1923, and Lezo became a barrio of Numancia.

 Lezo became an independent municipality on August 28, 1941, as a result of President Manuel Luis Quezon’s Executive Order No. 364, after several petitions from residents over the years.